How to Visit Denarau Island on a Budget

 Sightseeing in Denarau

-Sightseeing is always a cheap way to enjoy any destination and Denarau has its fair share of places to check out.
+Sightseeing is always a cheap way to enjoy any destination, and Denarau has its fair share of places to check out.

 Port Denarau

-The main town of the island, Port Denarau is a fascinating township displaying a stark contrast to the other towns and cities in Fiji.
 The contemporary architecture, street sculptures, water features and pockets of palm plantations make the town a pleasant place to wander.
 The streets are packed with souvenir shops, eateries, tour desks, supermarkets and ATMs.

 The Denarau Island Resorts

 Whether you are staying in one of the Denarau resorts or just visiting Denarau for the day, wandering around the five-star resorts is a fun way to spend an hour or two.
-Denarau’s luxury resorts with tropical gardens, lagoon-style pools, fine restaurants and poolside cafes are nothing short of impressive.
-The resorts are all open and connected via a walkway on the waterfront.
-Alternatively, take the Bula Bus to hop-on and hop-off at each resort.

 Denarau Beach

-Although the beaches at Denarau are manmade and not ideal for swimming, they still make a pleasant place feeling the sand between your toes.
+Although the beaches at Denarau are manmade and not ideal for swimming, they still make a pleasant place to feel the sand between your toes.
 What’s more, you can capture some amazing sunsets from Denarau’s beaches.
-The most scenic stretch of beach can be found at the Sheraton Fiji Resort.

 Resort Activities in Denarau